 School Resource Officer

 The Village of Whitehouse Police Department staffs a full time police officer as a School Resource Officer (SRO) at the Anthony Wayne Schools.
-Currently, Amanda Crosby serves in that position.
+Currently, Charles Kessinger serves in that position.
 The purpose of the School Resource Officer is to reduce crime in and around the school facilities and to gain positive relationships with our youth, by providing a highly visible presence during school and extracurricular activities.
 School administrators benefit from the SRO’s training, knowledge and experience in handling situations involving possible weapon violations or the identification of controlled substances.
 In addition, she provides a service to the community by addressing concerns such as loitering, speeding or loud car radios.

 The Officer is stationed at the High School, but is available to all schools within the Anthony Wayne district.